De-Digitale-Energiecoach/website/README.md

-# PowerWise Website
+# Powerwise Website

-A modern, responsive website for PowerWise - an AI-powered energy coaching app that helps users reduce energy bills and lower their CO₂ footprint.
+A modern, responsive website for Powerwise - an AI-powered energy coaching app that helps users reduce energy bills and lower their CO₂ footprint.

 ## 🚀 Getting Started